Priyadarshan Jadhav: Career

 Jadhav made his acting debut in Vijay Aso (2012).
 He was an actor and writer for the film Timepass 2, released in May 2015.
 He was in lead role for this movie along with Priya Bapat.
 He has also written screenplay for the prequel Timepass.

 Priyadarshan has played pivotal roles in films like Chintoo 2 in 2013 and Vijay Aso in 2012.
 He was the associate director for the film Hapus in 2010.
 2013 released Chintoo 2 - Khajinyachi Chittarkatha was also one of the opportunities to prove his acting.
 Portraying comic roles became his forte and he played entertained the audience in films like Jai Maharashtra Dhaba Bhatinda in 2012.
 Halal is Chinmay's Marathi film.
 Halal is directed by Shivaji Lotan Patil and produced by Amol Kagne.
 He won the Best Supporting actor for Halal at the 2017 Marathi Zee Cine Awards.

 Drama

-He is a director for plays in Marathi namely Jago Mohan Pyare with almost 750 shows, Delhichi Killi, the satirical comedy Pyaar Kiya To Darna Kya, Timepass (play), Cheherapheri, Gandhi Adava Yeto, Moruchi Mavshi, Mr. and Mrs., Susaat and Mumbaiche Kawale.
-He has been a prominent Theatre Actor with plays like Tumcha Mulga Karto Kay, Susaat, Moruchi Mavshi, Vichha Mazi Puri Kara, Shantecha Karta Chalu Aahe, Mr. and Mrs., Gandhi Adava Yeto, Cheherapheri, Popatpanchi, Mumbaiche Kawale, Timepass, Pyaar Kiya To Darna Kya, Delhichi Killi, Sagale Ubhe Aahet, Nava Gadi Nava Rajya.
+He is a director for plays in Marathi namely Jago Mohan Pyare with almost 750 shows, Dillichi Killi, the satirical comedy Pyaar Kiya To Darna Kya, Timepass (play), Cheharapheri, Gandhi Adava Yeto, Moruchi Mavshi, Mr. and Mrs., Susaat and Mumbaiche Kawale.
+He has been a prominent Theatre Actor with plays like Tumcha Mulga Karto Kay, Susaat, Moruchi Mavshi, Vichha Mazi Puri Kara, Shantata:Court Chalu Aahe, Mr. and Mrs., Gandhi Adava Yeto, Cheharapheri, Popatpanchi, Mumbaiche Kawale, Timepass, Pyaar Kiya To Darna Kya, Dillichi Killi, Sagale Ubhe Aahet, Nava Gadi Nava Rajya.